entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 The EntandoDeBundle custom resource is a Kubernetes resource readable by the Entando Operator.
-It provides information about a Local Hub bundle and makes the bundle available in Kubernetes for the Entando Component Manager.
+It provides information about an Entando Bundle and makes the bundle available in Kubernetes for the Entando Component Manager.

 ### Entando Component Manager (ECM)